ManoahABENZOAR/Docker-development-stacks/Python-website/readme.md

    you can change some part of the code like the html part by example, then save the file .py you don't need to recreate the container!!
+   (Here the code is out of the container)

    Refresh the page and see the chages!